niermann/holoaverage/docs/tutorial.rst

 Please note, that the reconstructions are propagated to the Gaussian focus (defocus 0 nm), as given by the defocus parameters above.
 When wrong parameters are provided, this the target focus is not the Gaussian focus.
 The resulting holograms can nevertheless propagated to a different focus afterwards.
-If no defocus parameters are provided, no propagation is performed.
+If no defocus parameters are provided, no propagation is performed, and the program averages all reconstructed holograms as they are.

 The final parameter describing the microscope, is the modulation transfer function (MTF) of the camera.
-This MTF must be provided to the *holoaverage* script.
-As it is practice in most labs to describe the MTF as a parameterization of some simple functions, this parameterization can be directly provided to the script.
+This MTF must be provided to the *holoaverage* program.
+As it is practice in most labs to describe the MTF as a parameterization of some simple functions, this parameterization can be directly provided to the program.
 This description is documented in Section :ref:`sec-mtf`.
-For this tutorial we simply pass the provided MTF to the script.
+For this tutorial we simply pass the provided MTF to the program.
 If you don't know the MTF of your detector, you can omit this parameter in the parameter file.
 Obviously no MTF correction is performed in this case.

 ::